franneck94/UdemyRust/Notes.md

   - As many immutable references as we want, but then no mutable reference
   - Only one mutable reference, but then no immutable references

+### Pointer

+Rc<T>, the Reference Counted Smart Pointer
+When a single value might have multiple owners.
+For example, in graph data structures, multiple edges might point to the same node, and that node is conceptually owned by all of the edges that point to it.

 ### Constants

 - Constants live for the entire lifetime of a program.